isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/English Department.md

 variant: markdown
 ---
 <h4>Approach</h4>
-<p>At Meridian Primary, we believe that language is the foundation of learning,
+<p align="justify">At Meridian Primary, we believe that language is the foundation of learning,
 creativity, and connection.
 Our English curriculum is thoughtfully designed to inspire confidence, curiosity, and competence in every student, guided by Singapore’s STELLAR (Strategies for English Language Learning and Reading)